Despite lockdown, we’ve got festivals and fun galore...

 While recreation venues remain closed due to lockdown restrictions, that isn’t stopping many keeping us entertained at home with a diverse variety of online content; from exhibitions to talks, performances and online activities.

-Elsewhere, libraries offering online amusements include The Portico, Working Class Movement Library and Chetham’s while Archives + is offering a fascinating glimpse into local neighbourhoods over the decades.
-Manchester Libraries has loads of resources and some branches will remain open for certain services and click-and-collect.
+Elsewhere, libraries offering online amusements include, and has loads of resources and some branches will remain open for certain services and click-and-collect.

 As for music, there are socially distanced gigs aplenty in the pipeline for when restrictions lift.
-Meanwhile, enjoy streamed winter seasons from Stoller Hall and the Halle and keep an eye on platforms like United We Stream.
+Meanwhile, enjoy streamed winter seasons fromand the and keep an eye on platforms like .

 And the above is just Manchester city centre.
 With many venues across the region hosting their own range of home-based entertainment, check your local council website for performance venues, museums and galleries near you.